outcoldman/outcoldman.com/about/index.markdown

 ## Personal projects

-I have a several pet projects, some of them useful, some of them not.
-There are just few, which I believe gained the most visibility
+I have a several pet projects, some of them useful, some of them not, you can find some of my work on [GitHub](https://github.com/outcoldman) and [CodePlex](https://www.codeplex.com/site/users/view/outcoldman).
+There are just few projects, which I believe gained the most popularity

 ### 2013-2015. outcoldplayer